Note

 Can I set up more than one SSO provider in my Bynder account?

-Yes, you can set up more than one of the following SSO methods to allow your users more than one SSO option for logging into their portals.
-Learn more about enabling SSO with Bynder here.
+You can set up more than one of the following SSO methods to allow your users more than one SSO option for logging into their portals.

-I followed the above directions to set up SSO in my account, and my users are receiving an error when logging in.
+I followed the above directions to set up SSO in my account, and my users received an error when logging in.

-Check out this article to view the error logs to resolve the issue.
+Check out this article to view the error logs and troubleshooting tips to resolve the issue.